353words/json/README.md

 On line 78 you convert `count` from `float64` to an `int`.

 This approach has much more code, and every time you work with `any` you need to do type assertions.
-To each the pain, you can look at [mapstructure](https://pkg.go.dev/github.com/mitchellh/mapstructure) that unmarshals from `map[string]any` into a struct.
+To ease the pain, you can look at [mapstructure](https://pkg.go.dev/github.com/mitchellh/mapstructure) that unmarshals from `map[string]any` into a struct.

 #### Using Default Values